monocongo/climate_indices/README.md

    climate indices commonly used for climate monitoring, with well documented code that is faithful to the relevant literature and which produces scientifically verifiable results
--  to provide the climate monitoring and research community a central, open location for participation and collaboration
+-  to provide a central, open location for participation and collaboration among researchers, developers, and users of climate indices
--  to facilitate standardization and consensus on best-of-breed climate index algorithms and compliant implementations
+-  to facilitate standardization and consensus on best-of-breed climate index algorithms and corresponding compliant implementations in Python
 -  to provide transparency into the operational code used for climate monitoring activities at NCEI/NOAA, and consequent reproducibility of published datasets computed from this package